 Each school will maintain all information of the school in a centralized database.
+Each school will have its own portal featuring all school related information to allow access to each stakeholder (principal, teachers, students, parents, and staff) from anywhere, anytime.

-Each school will have its own portal featuring all school related information to allow access to each stakeholder (principal, teachers, students, parents, staff) from anywhere, anytime.
+The digital repository will consist of syllabus, curriculum-related courseware; digital library linked to various classes will also be available for students and teachers.

-The digital repository will consist of syllabus, curriculum-related courseware, digital library linked to various classes will also be available for students and teachers.
+Section 10: Public Private Partnerships (PPP)

-SECTION 10: PUBLIC PRIVATE PARTNERSHIPS (PPP)
+10.1 Public Private Partnership to leverage economies of scale

-10.1 Public Private Partnership to leverage economies of scale: PPP will be encouraged at all levels of ICT in education delivery mechanism to provide quality education to all by leveraging economies of scale through channelisation of the social responsibilities of private companies in the education sector this needs to be dealt with carefully to avoid any perception of conflict of interests.
+PPP will be encouraged at all levels of ICT in education delivery mechanism to provide quality education to all by leveraging economies of scale through channelisation of the social responsibilities of private companies in the education sector.
 PPP is fundamental to the integration ICT in education sector, as it will create an ecosystem for private sector to work with government and development organisations to extend the benefits of technologies to schools.
-Why is PPP fundamental?
-How will the ecosystem for private